Breathe in, breathe out. Clear your mind.

 Tew and Acton Smith were friends.
 And both were burnt-out, overly creative entrepreneurs that needed to wind down.

 The problem was that Acton Smith didn't think much about meditation.
 So when a close friend recommended meditating for ten minutes, he mocked the idea.
 Why, if he could send six emails in that span?

 That's how obsessed with work he was.
 But, the idea lingered in his head.
 So, he did some research and found that there was some truth behind meditation.

 But, let's face it: they're both entrepreneurs.
 And they saw meditation with potential.
 The world had reached levels of acceleration never before seen.
 We can't get rid of our devices and, to many, that's a problem.
 Tew saw things differently.

 "I don't think technology is the problem," he once told Forbes.
 "It's how we use it."

 The best way to help people was to mend meditation and technology.
-And that's how Calm was born.
-Their goal was to create guided meditation programs for beginners and experts alike.
+And that's how the Calm app was born.
+So, what is Calm?
+Back then, their goal was to create guided meditation programs for beginners and experts alike.
 But, they didn't feel the UK was the best place for this.